stakater/kubecareplus-docs/content/index.md

 `Version: 30 Jan 2023`

-In addition to the `Stakater App Agility Platform`, Stakater offers operational and maintenance support for existing OpenShift clusters for flexible time periods.
+In addition to the `Stakater App Agility Platform`, Stakater offers operational and maintenance support for existing OpenShift and Kubernetes (AKS, EKS, GKE, Rancher, etc.) clusters for flexible time periods.
 The Stakater Global SRE Team will be responsible for the operational efforts.
 Contact [`sales@stakater.com`](mailto:sales@stakater.com) for more info.

 Here are the terms of the service: